luisdiogo2071317/azure-docs.pt-pt/includes/cache-deploy-parameters.md

 ### <a name="cacheskucapacity"></a>cacheSKUCapacity
-O tamanho da nova instância de Cache de Redis do Azure.
+O tamanho da Cache do Azure do Azure nova para a instância de Redis.

     "cacheSKUCapacity": {
       "type": "int",